PR Guarantees vs. PR Promises

 What’s “Guaranteed PR?”

-A guarantee is not the same thing as a promise, although it’s easy to see how they get confused with each other.
+A guarantee is not the same thing as a promise, although it's easy to see how they get confused.

 It's the "or else" that changes an unethical and likely impossible PR promise into a completely ethical and 100% possible PR guarantee.

-For example, here at Canvas our guarantee is that for a flat fee, clients get to:
+Here at Canvas, our guarantee works like this.
+For a flat fee, clients get to:

-Choose the publication where they want a placement (from our list of available news outlets).
+Choose the publication where they want a placement, from our list of 200-plus news outlets.

 Collaborate with us on the headline.